strata-mvc/strata/docs/shell_generator.md

 permalink: /docs/shell/generator/
 ---

 You should not be creating the files by hand when building a Strata app.
-We have a suite of commands and will do repetitive actions for you while ensuring that conventions are being enforced.
+We have a suite of commands that does repetitive actions for you all the while ensuring conventions are being enforced.

 ## Controller